tpoisot/ms_connectance_complexity/reply.md

 In my judgement this paper needs substantial revision but also additional work to raise its relevance.

-> Reading this review, it is not clear what additional work this referee would have had us perform.
-We built on comments from the following two referees to produce additional results and extensive revisions to the text nonetheless.
+> Reading this review, it is not clear precisely what additional work this referee would have had us perform.
+We nonetheless made extensive revisions.

 ## Reviewer 2 (Miguel Lurgi)